zulip/zulip/docs/production/multiple-organizations.md

 documents what's involved in hosting multiple Zulip organizations on a single server.

-Throughout this article, we'll assume you're working on a zulip server with hostname `zulip.example.com`.
+Throughout this article, we'll assume you're working on a Zulip server with hostname `zulip.example.com`.
 You may also find the more [technically focused article on realms](../subsystems/realms.md) to be useful reading.